horovod/horovod/docs/running.rst

 The host where ``horovodrun`` is executed must be able to SSH to all other hosts without any prompts.

-If ``horovodrun`` fails with permission error, verify that you can ssh to every other server without entering a password or answering questions like this:
+If ``horovodrun`` fails with a permission error, verify that you can ssh to every other server without entering a password or answering questions like this: